 Upcoming PhD thesis defences – not in the calendar

-Upcoming thesis defences are not added to the calendar, but displayed in a separate list directly from LUP (Lund University Publications) via a button next to the calendar on the Lund University startpage (lu.se).
+Upcoming thesis defences are not added to the calendar on lu.se.
+They are displayed in a separate list directly from LUP (Lund University Publications) via a button next to the calendar on the Lund University startpage (lu.se).

 How to log in and add an event

 All employees can enter an event to the calendar on lu.se Log in to the Drupal publishing tool with your Lucat information via www.lu.se/user